2018 United States House of Representatives elections in Kansas: Republican primary

 Tim Huelskamp filed a statement of candidacy with the FEC on October 17, 2016, to run for this seat in 2018.
-Huelskamp made no announcement about whether he is considering a potential rematch with Marshall, but sent a fundraising email attacking Marshall and soliciting donations.
+Huelskamp made no announcement about whether he was considering a potential rematch with Marshall, but sent a fundraising email attacking Marshall and soliciting donations.
 On June 29, 2017, it was announced that Huelskamp had accepted a position with The Heartland Institute, a conservative think tank in Arlington Heights, Illinois.